When writing a film business plan, most filmmakers get it wrong.

 In addition to creating a PPM, your attorney will probably advise you to set up a legal business entity such as a corporation or limited liability company.
 While most anybody can bring litigation against you at any time, it is important that you find ways to keep your film business separate from your personal assets.

-Many filmmakers get overwhelmed when comes to raising money.
+It is easy to feel overwhelmed when it comes to raising money.
 If that describes you, then make sure to check out my buddy Tom Malloy’s business plan template.
 Unlike the majority of film business plan templates out there, Tom keeps his very simple.
-So the template should serve as a quick way to get started.
+Tom’s film business plan template will help you get started.